-- The agency will be notified by the Fire Department and/or other emergency response organization that a hazardous spill has occurred near the agency. - · Obtain the following information: - · Name and telephone number of person calling, - · Location of emergency, - Nature of emergency (i.e. leak, explosion, spill, fire, derailment, etc.), - Actions to be taken by the agency personnel. - Inform the Executive Director or another Management Team Member.
-They will inform all agency personnel of the situation and instruct them with directions from the Fire Department. - Keep telephone lines clear. - Assist in calming clients and visitors as required. - Listen to the radio for "Shelter-in-place" announcements. - If instructed to do so, seek in place sheltering - Close windows and doors and seal cracks with towels, blankets, or tape. - · Move clients and personnel to protected areas such as hallways away from exposed windows and doors. - If possible, shut off all exhaust fans.
+- The agency will be notified by the Fire Department and/or other emergency response organization that a hazardous spill has occurred near the agency. - Obtain the following information: - Name and telephone number of persons calling, - Location of emergency, - o Nature of emergency (ie. Leak, explosion, spill, fire, derailment, etc.) - Actions to be taken by the agency personnel - Inform the Executive Director or another Senior Leadership Team Member.
+They will inform all agency personnel of the actuation and instruct them with directions from the Fire Department. - Keep telephone lines clear. - Assist in calming clients and visitors as required. - Listen to the radio and social media for "Shelter-in-place" announcements. - If instructed to do so, seek in place sheltering; - Close windows and doors and seal cracks with towels, blankets, or tape. - Move clients and personnel to protected areas such as hallways away from exposed windows and doors. - If possible, shut off all exhaust fans.